iAvoe/Mandelbrot-Set-P5JS-Image-Generator/README.md

 A 32K resolution 8bit image, and a 64K resolution has been attached into this repository.
 Royalty free.
 - The 64K image is probably violating GitHub's usage...
+- Yes, zoom-in is required even with a 4K monitor

 ## Generation